Informo/specs/content/trust-management/trust-authority.md

-In the event of a source being trusted by a TA *A* and blacklisted by a TA *B*, given that both *A* and *B* are being trusted by the user, client implementations **must** display a warning to users, indicating that, although some of the user's trusted TAs are still asserting the source as being trustworthy, some others explicitly stated that the source should not be trusted anymore, mentioning the reasons specified in the corresponding blacklist entry.
+In the event of a source being trusted by a TA *A* and blacklisted by a TA *B*, given that both *A* and *B* are being trusted by the user, client implementations **should** display a warning to users, indicating that, although some of the user's trusted TAs are still asserting the source as being trustworthy, some others explicitly stated that the source should not be trusted anymore, mentioning the reasons specified in the corresponding blacklist entry.